Technology

 The grand vision is still distant.
 A narrower application emerging from the recent demonstrations is closer to being deployable than the field has acknowledged.

-Updated June 7, 2026
+Updated July 6, 2026

 What the narrower application actually does

-The narrower application focuses on quantum key distribution between fixed endpoints over distances that the current generation of equipment can already support reliably.
-The use case is high-assurance key exchange between organizations that have specific reasons to want a quantum-grounded layer in their key infrastructure, including some financial institutions and certain government communications channels.
+The narrower application focuses on quantum key distribution between fixed endpoints over distances that current equipment can handle reliably.
+This use case is particularly relevant for organizations seeking high-assurance key exchange, such as financial institutions and certain government communications channels.
+The geographic scope is limited, and so is the functional scope, making it more feasible with existing technology.

 What this enables